hollance/GalaxyApocalypse/README.md

     $ cd Source/External/Cocos2D
     $ git checkout release-2.0

-Then open `Game.xcodeproj` into Xcode and build the sucker.
+Then open `Game.xcodeproj` into Xcode and build the "Game" target.

 You may want to set the `COCOS2D_DEBUG` flag in the "cocos2d" target to 0 (instead of 2) to reduce the amount of debug output from Cocos2D, which slows down the game a lot.